What are wisdom teeth?

 Wisdom teeth can cause problems for at least two reasons:

-• First, they are difficult to keep clean.
+- First, they are difficult to keep clean.
 Without proper hygiene, cavities and gum disease can develop around them.
+This often leads to wisdom tooth pain and swelling.

 Do you need to have your wisdom teeth removed?